Seven Questions with architect Arthur Mamou-Mani

 I’m an architect by training, and I teach students in their final years of architecture training at the University of Westminster.
 I also teach design software, I develop code for 3D printing, and I own a DIY ‘fab lab’ in Hackney called the FabPub, run by a team of leading designers and experts in digital fabrication.

-How do you decide on the materials you use and the processes you employ?
+How do you decide on the materials you use?

 Does this determine the processes you employ?